 We’ve decided to examine what we know, answer outstanding questions and share some suggestions about how you can plan for possible changes in the future.

 Is my money safe in the bank after Brexit?

 This may be your principal concern when considering how to manage your money.
-While the United Kingdom is formally out of the European Union, the country’s commercial ties with the EU will continue until at least the end of the year as they continue to negotiate issues.
+Although the United Kingdom is formally out of the European Union, there will be no change to your account protections.

 In the meantime, here are some things to know about your current account back in the United Kingdom:

 The Financial Services Compensation Scheme (FSCS) covers all British current and savings accounts, as well as any Individual Savings Accounts you may have in credit unions, banks or building societies.

 The Bank of England increased the deposit guarantee to £85,000 per UK-regulated financial institution following the pound’s fall after the initial Brexit referendum results in early 2017.

 If you work with a foreign bank, however, there are temporary covers, such as the £1 million significant life event protection to cover inheritance, redundancy, and more, should your savings provider go bankrupt.